sorenrade/portfolio/readme.md

 Prose is located in content/english/_index.md & content/english/pages/portfolio_*.md

+Resumes are placed in static/ they get coppied into public/ automatically

 Was unclear on how to refine the hugo template without duplicating all the code so unfortunately the portfolio pages are just a copy paste of themes/hugoplate/layouts/index.html located in layouts/_default/portfolio.html.